Gum Paste Roses – The Medium Rose, Part 3/5 [Tutorial]

 Cake Decorating, Cake Tutorials, Food / Saturday, August 15th, 2020

-Let me tell you, making gum paste roses (which definitely requires both hands) and taking pictures of the process (alone) is not easy.
+Side note, let me tell you: making gumpaste roses (which definitely requires both hands) and taking pictures of the process (alone) is not easy.
 Especially when the sun dips behind a cloud every few seconds, making my camera settings need to be adjusted frequently.
-I feel like I should win some kind of prize…
+I feel like I should win some kind of prize!

-Anyway, on to the point of this post!
-I’m guessing you’ve been following this journey already, starting with the Rose Base, then the Rose Bud, and now the medium rose.
-Next, I’ll show you how to make this one bloom into a full sized rose; but as mentioned before, I wanted to keep each piece of the directions as a separate tutorial, just to make sure you don’t get overwhelmed.
-Roses aren’t hard to make, they just have a lot of detail to think about.
+As I have mentioned before, I wanted to keep each piece of the directions as a separate tutorial, just to make sure you don’t get overwhelmed.
+Roses aren’t hard to make; they just have a lot of detail to think about.

 Medium Gum Paste Roses (Edible Roses)